WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/loading-javascript.md

 ### Recap

-At this point, you have a plugin in the directory `wp-content/plugins/myguten-plugin` with two files.
-The PHP server-side code in `myguten-plugin.php`, and the JavaScript which runs in the browser in `myguten.js`.
+At this point, you have a plugin in the directory `wp-content/plugins/myguten-plugin` with two files: the PHP server-side code in `myguten-plugin.php`, and the JavaScript which runs in the browser in `myguten.js`.

 This puts all the initial pieces in place for you to start extending the Block Editor.